Seeing Through Green: Text-Based Classification and the Firm's Returns from Green Patents: Introduction

-In this contribution, we start by challenging standard classifications of green patents, i.e., widely used lists such as OECD’s ENV-TECH, the EPO’s \textsc{Y02/Y04S} and WIPO’s IPC Green Inventory assign \textit{green} status to entire patent subclasses.
-We believe that previous approaches guarantee coverage but risk conflating genuinely environmentally efficient inventions with conventional technologies that merely happen to sit in an environmentally relevant class.
+In this contribution, we start by challenging standard classifications of green patents, i.e., widely used lists such as OECD’s ENV-TECH and WIPO’s IPC Green Inventory assign \textit{green} status to entire patent subclasses, or the EPO’s \textsc{Y02/Y04S} tagging scheme.
+While the latter also apply automated text-based algorithms for green patent classification, their methodology is proprietary and non-transparent: the specific keywords, search terms, and algorithmic structures are not publicly disclosed.
+This creates a transparency and reproducibility problem for academic research.
+We believe that previous approaches guarantee coverage but risk conflating genuinely environmentally efficient inventions with conventional technologies that merely happen to sit in an environmentally relevant class and/or do not provide transparent reproducible classification frameworks.
 In this paper, we propose the adoption of a Natural Language Processing method based on a simple neural network algorithm that allows us to end up with a dictionary for environmental technologies.
 Through a so-called continuous bag of words, the algorithm uses a shallow neural network with a single hidden layer.
 The model learn semantic relationships from patents titles and abstracts, and leverage them to enlarge the seed dictionary derived from large language models, with synonyms.
 The model computes the 15 most semantically similar expressions for each seed.
 For our purpose, we train our algorithm on a unique database of about 12,400,000 patents.
-The result is a selection of what we consider \textit{true green patents}, which is substantially narrower, i.e., 20\%, than the one based on existing classifications. \\
+The result is a selection of what we consider \textit{true green patents}, which is substantially narrower, i.e., 18.5\%, than the one based on existing classifications. \\

+In addition to find that standard green patent classifications may suffer from Type I errors (false positives) when conventional technologies are misclassified due to broad technological class assignments, we identify Type II errors (false negatives) when genuine green innovations fall outside recognized environmental domains ($\sim 2.9\%$ during our sample period).
+This type of under-classification is inherently due to a limited or biased selection of certain technological domains by experts defining standard classification methods.
+Our NLP approach addresses these systematic biases by analyzing patent content directly, providing a more accurate foundation for understanding environmental innovation. \\

 We believe our proposal is particularly useful in combination with another text‑based indicator proposed by \cite{arts2021natural}, which catches the novelty of patents based on previously unseen keywords and phrases.
 What we want to avoid with this implementation is for greenwashing to hide in plain sight.
 As regulatory and investor attention intensifies, firms may strategically patent marginal design tweaks to signal sustainability credentials — a form of greenwashing that inflates the counts of green patents without a corresponding technological progress in environmental protection.
 Once we consider also the novelty degree of true green patents, we find that they constitute about 49\% of the total.\\